sjhoeksma/restoff/README.md

 	* Supports multiple databases sources.
 	* No need to worry about database schema changes.
 	* focus on your RESTful API and not your backend databases
-* Supports synchronous RESTful calls (in forcedOffline mode).
+* Supports synchronous RESTful calls.
     * Simplifies source code.
     * improves client responsiveness.
 * Reconciliation and Offline Modes